aortic dissection

 Type A Aortic Dissection

-Type A dissections begin in the ascending aorta (where the aorta exits the heart) and requires immediate treatment because the complications of an acute aortic dissection are life threatening.
-The most common concerns of a Type A dissection are heart attacks due to injury to the coronary arteries from the dissection; acute failure of the aortic valve due to the tear, which prevents blood from being pumped from the heart correctly; and a rupture that causes the sac that surrounds the heart to fill with blood.
+Type A dissections begin in the ascending aorta (where the aorta exits the heart) and require immediate treatment, because the complications of an acute aortic dissection are life-threatening.
+The most common concerns of a Type A dissection are:

 At UChicago Medicine, heart surgeons specialize in repairing Type A dissections.